 Not sure how to make this a reality?
 Consider investing in resources like Codecademy Teams that'll let your team dive deep into their preferred programming languages and libraries and their various functions.
-There's also Teams+, which enables easy training management by allowing you to customize your team's curriculum and assign content to individuals and groups to ensure they're learning the right skills.
+There are also offerings that enable easy training management by allowing you to customize your team's curriculum and assign content to individuals and groups to ensure they're learning the right skills.

 But there's more to professional development than technical training.
 Soft skills like leadership, presentation, and effective communication are just as essential.